QUIC10GC-IP Core Datasheet

 For the next QUIC connection with the same destination address, the IP will not run this ARP process if the MAC address of the target device is already obtained from the previous connection.
 This reduces the waiting time for a connection.

 The QUIC10GC-IP is designed to handle the full handshake process with a supported cipher suite, as well as encrypt and decrypt data over the network.
-Users can open a secure connection by asserting QUICConnOn to 1 while QUICConnOnBusy is '0'.
+Users can open a secure connection by asserting QUICConnOn to 1 while QUICConnOnBusy is 0.
 As shown in Figure 5, after QUICConnOn is asserted to 1, QUICConnOnBusy is asserted to 1 in the next cycle, and the QUIC10GC-IP begins the handshake operation, indicating by the fact that QUICHandshakeBusy is asserted to 1.
-It is important to note that during this phase, data transmission is not permitted and also, the 0-RTT feature is not supported.

 Users can close the connection only when QUICHandshakeBusy, QUICTxTrnsBusy, and QUICRxTrnsBusy are all not asserted to 1.
 If users attempt to close the connection when any of these signals are asserted, the QUIC10GC-IP will return an ABNORMAL_CLOSE_ERROR.

-During the connection, if an error occurs, the IP sends an alert code through the QUICAlertCode signal by asserting QUICAlertInt.
-After this, users should clear the QUICConnOn to 0 before being able to create a new connection.
+During the connection, if an alert occurs, the IP asserts the QUICAlertInt signal and outputs the corresponding alert code through the QUICAlertCode signal.
+After this, the user Rx buffer must be ready to receive the available data from QUIC10GC-IP until QUICRxTrnsBusy is de-asserted to be 0.
+Then, set the QUICConnOn to 0 before attempting to establish a new connection.
 More details about the alert codes can be found in the Alert handling section.

 Figure 8: Example of opening and closing a connection